realcundo/nu_plugin_dcm/README.md

 for missing columns.)

-### For each file in all subdirectories, show filename, file size, SHA256 hash of the file, SOP Instance UID and a Dicom parsing error, if any
+### For each file in all subdirectories, show filename, file size, SHA256 hash of the file, SOP Instance UID and a DICOM parsing error, if any
 Use `par-each` to process files in parallel:
 ```sh
 ls **/* | where type == file |